git-town/git-town/website/src/advanced-syncing.md

 - want to intentionally keep the branch at an older state
 - don't want to deal with merge conflicts on this branch right now
-- reduce load on your CI server
+- reduce load on your CI server by syncing only your actively developed local branches

 Run [git park](commands/park.md) on a branch to park it.
+You cannot park the perennial branches including the main branch.